leomonta/Python_cpp_builder/README.md

 These are all of the options that can be passed to the builder

 ```

+general options

 	-a                    rebuild the entire project
-	-p profile name	utilize the given profile specifies in the config file
+	-p profile-name       utilize the given profile specifies in the config file
-	-e              do not compile and export the cpp_builder_config as a Makefile
+	-e                    do not compile and export the `cpp_builder_config` as a Makefile
+	-gen                  writes in the current directory an empty `cpp_builder_config.json` file
+	-n num-of-threads     number of parallel threads to execute at the same time, default 12, -1 for as many as compilation units

+printing options

+	--skip-empty-reports  do not show reports that are empty
+	--skip-warn-reports   do not show reports that contain only warnings
+	--skip-all-reports    do not show reports

+	--skip-progress       do not show the animations for compiling units
+	--skip-statuses       do not show any status for compiling / done / failed compilations

+	--no-colors           do not use colors for the output, same for compiler reports
 ```

 ## the cpp_builder_config.json structure